 Defective goods include goods damaged in transit before arrival at the examination station or other approved place, or while deposited there awaiting clearance.
 Officers processing such repayment/remission claims should be satisfied that:

-- the goods were already defective or did not comply with the terms of the contract at the time of clearance of the goods from official custody. - the goods have not been used except for such use as may have been necessary to establish that they were defective or did not comply with the terms of the contract. - the goods are taken out of the customs territory of the Union.
+the goods have not been used except for such use as may have been necessary to establish that they were defective or did not comply with the terms of the contract.

+the goods are taken out of the customs territory of the Union.